guereslib/Reproducible-Research-Things/Step9Identifiers.md

-# Digital Object Identifier (DOI)
+# Digital Object Identifier (DOI) and Persisent indentifier (PiD)

-## Help people identify you and your work by using ORCID Id's and DOI's for your research work.
+## Help people identify your research data and work by using DOI's at the end of your project

-A Digital Object Identifier (DOI) is a unique identifier that identifies digital objects.
-The object, itself, may change physical locations, but the DOI assigned to that object will never change.
+A Digital Object Identifier (DOI) an unique identifier that is digital and the object can be digital or physical.
+The object, itself, may change digital or physical locations, but the DOI assigned to that object will never change.
 Journal/Scholalry publishers assign DOIs to electronic copies of individual articles in journals they publish.
+DOIs are assigned by either a publisher or an organsation (ie university or research institute) and the persistence of that DOI is managed and governed by the organisation and policeis.
 ### Key messages:
-*DOIs can be created for data sets and associated outputs (eg grey literature, workflows, algorithms, software etc) - DOIs for data are equivalent with DOIs for other scholarly publications
+*DOIs can be created for DATA SETS and associated outputs (eg grey literature, workflows, algorithms, software etc) - DOIs for data are equivalent with DOIs for other scholarly publications
 *DOIs enable accurate data citation and bibliometrics (both metrics and altmetrics) *Resolvable DOIs provide easy online access to research data for discovery, attribution and reuse *DOIs are a persistent identifier and as such carry expectations of curation, persistent access and rich metadata